 When the appointed person is unable to serve because of conflict or inability to perform, the designee shall be the holder of the associate position, or if none, the person who normally serves in the absence of the appointed person.

 The Board shall meet at the call of the Chair and will maintain a permanent record of its proceedings.
-The Board shall invite the Complainant to attend preliminary Board meetings during the review and to make a presentation; however, attendance by the Complainant is not a requirement.
+The Board shall invite the Complainant to attend a preliminary Board meeting during the review and to make a presentation; however, attendance by the Complainant is not a requirement.

 RECOMMENDATIONS OF THE BOARD